louisbyun/Intel-Edge-Insights-for-Industrial-4.1/README.md

 # EII 4.1.0<br />
 Intel® Edge Insights for Industrial<br />

+Over the past few months, I have been working on developing a robot-driven backend system for extracting defective products using artificial intelligence machine learning models that can be used in factories.
+We are validating and developing Intel Edge Insights for Industrial.
+This system from Intel doesn't seem to have been verified in the market yet, so we're working hard to verify it.
+So, I would like to share the verified results here.

 Test cases for CPU and Merory Usages<br />

 1. Use cases: video-streaming-evam.yml